wp-plugins/lightbox-plus/readme.txt

 Lightbox Plus uses WordPress's built in jQuery library.

-=Troubleshooting=
+= Troubleshooting =

 Please read the <a href="http://www.23systems.net/plugins/lightbox-plus/frequently-asked-questions/">FAQ</a> first if you are having problems.

-If you are unable to resolve your problem with the information provided in the FAQ please submit a <a href="http://www.23systems.net/support/">support request<a/>.
+If you are unable to resolve your problem with the information provided in the FAQ please submit a <a href="http://www.23systems.net/services/support/">support request</a>.

 = Requirements =